Tree and Wildlife Seed Sale

 Noble SWCD is able to offer the community lower rates due to the large quantity we order.
 This year we are offering all bare root seedlings from Alpha Nurseries, Inc. and Adams County Nursery.
 Bare root seedlings are taken home and planted in the ground right away and tended to through the summer.

-On this year’s order form you’ll notice a couple of new things.
-First of all, we will not be selling Round-Up Ready Corn and Soybeans this year.
-We understand that this is disappointing for some of our wildlife stewards, but we hope that you’ll find some of our other seed options compatible with your management plans.
-Secondly, we have included the sales tax into the price of the trees, so the price you see is the final price.
+On this year’s order form you’ll notice we have included the sales tax into the price of the trees, so the price you see is the final price.
 Hopefully that will make figuring your final cost much easier.
-The absolute last day we can accept orders will be Friday March 10th, 2023.
+The absolute last day we can accept orders will be Friday March 7th, 2025.
 If you have any questions, please do not hesitate to call our office at 740-732-4318.
-The tentative pick up date will be April 14th, 2023.
+The tentative pick up date will be April 11th, 2025.

 Eastern White Pine – Fast growing 90 to100 feet.
 Spread 25 to 40 feet.
 A five needled pine, with soft, light green-blue needles, 4 inches long.
 Can tolerate dry, rocky soil.
 Grows in normal moisture conditions but can tolerate wet, swampy areas.
 Excellent ornamental tree for specimens, naturalizing, windbreak or dense screen.
 Can be easily restrained to manageable height by pruning.
 For screen or Christmas trees, shear when new growth appears.
 It is easily controlled, and is good for small properties as well as field plantings.
 Also widely used for Christmas trees and timber.